English 325: Writing in Digital Environments

 Academic Honesty

-The work you submit for our class should be your own; when you draw on the work of others, you should acknowledge it and include appropriate citations.
+The writing you submit for our class should be your own; when you draw on the work of others, you should acknowledge it and include appropriate citations.
 Instances of plagiarism can result in failed assignments and potentially failure of the course.
-A list of unacceptable practices and procedures to be followed in addressing cases of alleged academic dishonesty can be found here.
+A list of unacceptable practices and procedures to be followed in prosecuting cases of alleged academic dishonesty can be found here.

 Students with Disabilities

-Students with disabilities who feel they need academic accommodations should contact Adriane Spencer (aspencer@sbu.edu), Director of Disability Support Services Office, 100D Plassmann Hall (Student Success Center), 716-375-2065.
-Please reach out early in the semester so that they can assist you as soon as possible.
-Documentation from the Disability Support Services Office is required before I can make accommodations.
+St. Bonaventure University strives to ensure the accessibility of its programs, classes, and services for all students.
+Students with disabilities who need academic accommodations should contact the Accessibility Services and Accommodations office, located on the first floor of Plassmann in room 108, at asa@sbu.edu or at 716-375-2115.
+Additional information about accommodations can be found here: https://www.sbu.edu/asa.
+Please reach out early in the semester so that we can assist you as soon as possible.
+Documentation from the Accessibility Services Office is required before the instructor can make accommodations.

 Email